noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 tags: testing, mocha, open-wc, web components
 ---

-Like (I hope, at least) any of you, I love unit testing!
-Because a good coverage on a codebase makes me confident.
+Like many of you, I love unit testing!
+Because good coverage on a codebase makes me confident.
-Tests help me understand what a code is about!
-Above all, they make me feel a little less dumb and angry when I code :wink:!
+Tests help me understand what a code is about.
+Above all, they make me feel less frustrated when I debug :wink:

-But here is something that tends to make every developer feel dumb and angry when they write or read tests: sharing behaviors!
+But here is something that can make any developer less frustrated when they write or read tests: sharing behaviors.

-I see two reasons here:
+I see two reasons for this:

-1. sharing behaviors (can, often) leads to over-engineering tests
+1. sharing behaviors can often lead to over-engineering tests
 2. there are too many (bad) ways to do it

-So, take a nice cup of tea, relax, and let me help you better understand how to do it right!
+So, have a nice cup of tea, relax, and let's have a look at ways to do it right...

 ## tl;dr

-Check out examples and the decision flowchart in the associated project on Github:
+Check out the examples and the decision flowchart in the associated project on Github:

 {% github noelmace/mocha-shared-behaviors %}

 ## The (old) Mocha way

 First things first!
-Let's see what the Mocha [documentation](https://github.com/mochajs/mocha/wiki/Shared-Behaviours) itself says about this!
+Let's see what the Mocha [documentation](https://github.com/mochajs/mocha/wiki/Shared-Behaviours) itself says about this.

-Mocha bind its context (the Mocha "contexts", aka the "this" keyword) to every callback you give to it.
-Meaning, in the function you give to `describe`, `before`, `beforeEach`, `it`, `after` & `afterEach`, you can assign to `this` any data or function you want, making it available for all the callbacks which will be called after that in the same `describe`.
+Mocha binds its context (the Mocha "contexts", aka the "this" keyword) to every callback you give to it.
+Meaning, in the function you give to `describe`, `before`, `beforeEach`, `it`, `after` & `afterEach`, you can assign to `this` any data or function you want, making it available for all the callbacks to be called in the same `describe`.

-To illustrate how to use this in order to write shared behaviors, Mocha gives the following example.
+To illustrate how to use this to write shared behaviors, Mocha gives the following example.

-> FYI, I took the liberty to update this code in an "Open WC" way, using ES Modules and `expect` instead of CommonJS and
+> FYI, I took the liberty to update this code as "Open WC," using ES Modules and `expect` instead of CommonJS and
 > `should`.

 Here is the code we want to test.